mccorkel/project-showcase/documents/implementation-checklist.md

 ## Completion Status

-- Phase 1: 0% complete
+- Phase 1: 100% complete
-- Phase 2: 0% complete
+- Phase 2: 60% complete
 - Phase 3: 0% complete
 - Phase 4: 0% complete
-- Phase 5: 0% complete
+- Phase 5: 50% complete
-- Overall: 0% complete
+- Overall: 30% complete

+## Next Steps

+Now that we have set up the authentication, data storage, and basic application structure, our next steps are:

+1. **Complete Page Placeholders**:
+   - Create error pages (404, 403, 500)
+   - Create placeholder components for all remaining pages

+2. **Implement Core Features**:
+   - Start with user profile management
+   - Implement submission management
+   - Create showcase management functionality

+3. **Implement Template System**:
+   - Create template creation interface
+   - Implement template preview functionality
+   - Set up template storage and loading

+These steps will allow us to build out the core functionality of the application.

 This checklist will be updated as features are implemented and milestones are reached.